leonidas/transparency/README.md

 ### Directives

-Directives are used for manipulating text or html values and setting element attributes.
-In addition to having an access to the current data object through `this`, directives also receive index number and current element as a parameter, which makes it easy to, e.g., add `even` and `odd` classes or hide elements.
+Directives are actions Transparency performs while rendering the templates.
+They can be used for setting element `text` or `html` content and attribute values, e.g., `class`, `src` or `href`.

+Directives are plain javascript functions defined in a two-dimensional object literal, i.e.,

+`directives[element][attribute] = function(params) {...}`

+where `element` is value of `id`, `class`, `name` attribute or `data-bind` attribute of the target element.
+Similarly, `attribute` is the name of the target attribute.

+Directive functions receive current model as `this` paramater.
+In addition, they receive current element as `params.element`, current index as `params.index` and current value as `params.value`.

-The return value of a directive function can be either string or object.
-If the return value is string, it is assigned to the matching elements as text content.
-If the return value is an object, keys can be either `text`, `html` or any valid element attribute, e.g., `class`, `src` or `href`.
-Values are assigned accordingly to the matching elements.
+The return value of a directive function is assigned to the matching element's attribute.
+The return value should be string.

-If both `text` and `html` are present, `html` overrides the text content.

 Template: